akeyx/akeyx.github.io/_posts/2025-11-03-ont-hacking.md

 ### Set the OMCI software versions

-At this point you have to populate the OMCI software versions.
+You have to populate the OMCI software versions.
 You can do this via the web interface or via telnet like all the other values.
 To do it via the web interface go to: Admin->OMCI Information and set the:
 - OMCI software version 1
 - OMCI software version 2